php/web-pecl/README.md

 ### 4. Apache configuration

 These are typical Apache directives you need to set up for a development site.
-This installation has PEAR dependencies installed in `/usr/share/pear`.
+This installation has PEAR installed in `/usr/share/pear`.

 ```apacheconf
 <VirtualHost *>